hal/webpage/source/developer/framework-extensions.md

 The extension will be loaded, initialised and revealed automatically by the core framework according to the following criteria:

-- 'name' & 'group' declarations: The link name and the group for the left hand side navigation.
+- `name` & `group` declarations: The link name and the group for the left hand side navigation.
-- 'key': the subsystem as it is referred to in the DMR model.
+- `key`: the subsystem as it is referred to in the DMR model.
 If the subsystem doesn't exist, the dialog will not be shown.

 **Gin Mixins**

 The mixins are needed to extend the dependency injection scope and wire up your presenters-views couples and other utility classes (if needed).

 A mixin is declared both as a binding and model extension.
-The '@GinExtension' value refers the GWT module descriptor used with the extension.
+The `@GinExtension` value refers the GWT module descriptor used with the extension.

 The injection points: